 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

-- Reflex anoxic seizures occur mainly in young children but can occur at any age.
+- Reflex anoxic seizures occur mainly in young children (infants and preschool children) but can occur at any age.

 - Misdiagnosis is common but it is estimated that 0.8% of preschool children are affected.